DS-100/fa20/gradproject.md

         ...
     studentIDs.mp4
 ```

+Feel free to include READMEs as necessary to help graders understand how to run your notebooks.

 This accounts for 75% (out of 100%) of your project grade.
 Follow the instructions in the Report Format and Submission section of the project option that you chose to prepare the zip file to be submitted via this [Google Form](https://forms.gle/uzMx1XUsofZ66Wnr8).